What is Central Futures?

 Ms Browne is our Central Futures Coordinator.
 She is able to answer your questions on programmes and events, and help you register for them.

 Mr Barker - Deputy Headteacher has overall responsibility of Key Stage 5 and Sixth Form

-Ms Nedjdet - Head of Year 12 and Year 13 is responsible for your pastoral care
+Ms Nedjdet - Head of Year 13 is responsible for Year 13 pastoral care

 Well done to our Year 13 leavers.
 They secured incredible destinations including: